“Flavorful, Tangy, Fried Cabbage & Pork Bacon. Sauteed,

 - 1 Tbs Hot sauce

 - Chop the cabbage into small pieces,, then place the cabbage into a big bowl.
 Fill the bowl up with cool water and add 1 tbs of salt.
 Wash, then rinse the cabbage.

 - Chop the onion and peppers into small pieces.

 - Place a large skillet over medium-high heat.

-- Add the bacon and chopped vegetables to the skillet and sautee them for about 6 minutes. .
+- Add the bacon and chopped vegetables to the skillet and saute them for about 6 minutes.

-- Poor the water into the skillet and cook until the cabbage is done.
-Once the water evaporates the cabbage will begin to fry.
-Once the cabbage begin to fry, stir it as it fries to prevent it from sticking and or burning.
-Stir for about 3 to 4 minutes or until it’s as fried as you like it,.
+- Once the water evaporates, the cabbage will begin to fry.
+Once the cabbage begins to fry, stir it as it fries to prevent it from sticking and or burning.
+Stir fry the cabbage for about 4 minutes or until it’s as fried as you like it,.